 ‘But for seven days you shall present an offering by fire to the LORD.
 ON THE SEVENTH DAY is a holy convocation; you shall not do any laborious work.’” – Leviticus 23:4-8

 Then the Jews, because it was the day of preparation, so that the bodies would not remain on the cross on the SABBATH (FOR THAT SABBATH WAS A HIGH DAY), asked Pilate that their legs might be broken, and that they might be taken away. – John 19:31

-The Feast of Unleavened Bread was an annual Sabbath observance on the 15th of Nisan which was separate from the weekly Sabbath; both these days were observed as a day of rest.
-The Passover was in remembrance of the lamb's blood that saved the Israelites from death and their release from slavery.
+The Feast of Unleavened Bread was an annual Sabbath observance on the 15th of Nisan that was separate from the weekly Sabbath.
+Both these days were observed as a day of rest.
+The Passover was in remembrance of the lamb's blood that saved the Israelites from death and their release from captivity.

 14th of Nisan, (Wednesday) Evening Timeline

 And the disciples did as Jesus had appointed them; and they made ready the PASSOVER.
 Now when the EVENING was come, he sat down with the twelve. – Matthew 26:19-20

 He riseth from SUPPER, and laid aside his garments; and took a towel, and girded himself. – John 13:4